dmvaldman/dmvaldman.github.io/_writing/the-explanatory-gap-of-ai.md

 >[God] brought before [the Angels] beast and animal and bird.
 He said to them: This one, what is his name? and they did not know.
 This one, what is his name? and they did not know.
 He made them pass before Adam.
 He said to him: This one, what is his name?
 Adam said: This is ox/shor, and this is donkey/chamor and this is horse/sus and this is camel/gamal.
 *Bereishit Rabbah 17:4*

 When we experience words, we experience them conceptually.
 When we experience images, we experience them visually.
-Like the Angels, we are thrust into this awareness -- their phenomenal nature revealed sans mediation.
+Like the Angels, we are thrust into this awareness---their phenomenal nature revealed sans mediation.
 An AI is masked from this perception by a computational flesh.
 A representation, fashioned in the likeness of our phenomena, is needed.
 Like the Angels, we are baffled by these representations, unable to grasp their significance.

 ![Apple](/assets/img/explanatory_gap/apple.png)
 *The word "apple" according to an AI*